-Whichever option you choose, you’ll want to make sure you get what’s right for your business and your website’s visitors.
-Here are five things you should ask your web designer when it comes to creating a mobile-ready website:
+Whichever option you choose, you'll want to make sure you get what's right for your business and your website's visitors.
+Here are four things you should ask your web designer when it comes to creating a mobile-ready website:

 1. Streamlined mobile content

 The lack of space is compounded by the inconsistency of mobile browsing speeds.
 If a user happens to be in an area with a slow mobile internet connection, for example, web pages will take longer to load.

-Your site should be designed and developed in the most economical manner.
-You don’t have to remove all images and video, but use them carefully.
+Your website should be designed and developed in the most economical manner.
+You don't have to remove all images and video, but use them carefully.

 2. A layout which doesn't require zooming

 Again, lack of space is the biggest consideration for a mobile web designer.
-Your content should be easily viewable without having to zoom or resize, which can be off-putting.
+Your content should be easily viewable without having to zoom or resize, which can be irritating for the user.
 Opt for single-column pages with good, clear navigation.